DevTeam/Pure.DI/readme/FooterTemplate.md

 ### OnCannotResolve Hint

-Determine whether to generate a partial `OnCannotResolve<T>(...)` method to handle a scenario where an instance which cannot be resolved.
+Determines whether to generate a partial `OnCannotResolve<T>(...)` method to handle a scenario where an instance which cannot be resolved.
 This partial method is not generated by default.
 It cannot have an empty body due to the return value.
 It must be overridden on creation.

 ```c#
 // OnCannotResolve = On